apap77/ukkonen/README.md

 ### SuffixTree.search(*pattern*)

 Finds all occurences of *pattern*.
 A list of indices from which *pattern* starts in  the given string is returned.
-If *pattern* is not a substring of the given string, empty list is returned.
+If *pattern* is not a substring of the given string, an empty list is returned.

 ```python
 st.search('issi')